![]() |

 Click for the AJC

-The strangely redundant effect - never before seen - seemed to create many dancers out of one in an eerie montage which made the dancers seem to grow new bodies while they danced to top forty hits.
+The Now ExplosionStrangely redundant effect - never before seen - seemed to create many dancers out of one in an eerie montage which made the dancers seem to grow new bodies while they danced to top forty hits.
 Such things are simple today with digital video equipment but were off-the-wall inventions in 1970.
 (Or would it be off-the-floor inventions.)
 You can imagine what the traditional channel 36 employees thought when they saw videotape running along their less than spotless floor from machine to machine.

 Nowadays - you can do all of this stuff on your Laptop computer.